SasView/sasview/src/sas/sasgui/perspectives/fitting/media/plugin.rst

     #endif

-A value defined as SAS_DOUBLE will stay double precision; this should not be used since some graphics card don't support double precision.
+A value defined as SAS_DOUBLE will stay double precision; this should not be used since some graphics cards do not support double precision.

 External C Models